 We at HaveFunBiking are nearly experts at riding in cold weather.
 Being from Minnesota, it’s a bit of a necessity to manage the cold.
 For most places in the country, cold means down near freezing, but what do you do when it feels colder than a stare from your ex-girlfriend?
-I’m talking super cold, like dark side of the moon cold.
-Well here are our best tips for managing frostbite weather on you bike
+I’m talking super cold, like the dark side of the moon cold.
+Well here are our best tips for managing frostbite and cold weather on your bike.

 Cold weather riding be realistic

 Being realistic is the most important thing.
-When the temperature gets perilously cold, your ride can go from fun to life threatening in a matter of minutes.
-Start by figuring out the route and a few bail out points along the way if things go bad.
-Next make sure that your ride isn’t beyond your level of gear (more on that next).
+When the temperature gets perilously cold, your ride can go from fun to life-threatening in a matter of minutes.
+Start by figuring out the route and a few bail-out points along the way if things go wrong.
+Next, make sure that your ride isn’t beyond your level of gear (more on that next).
 Finally, be sure that you know which direction the weather is going, cold weather is a way different thing to handle if it’s cold and windy, or cold and snowing.

 Get the right gear for cold weather riding

-In temperatures below 5 degrees, your eyes will water and those tears will freeze.
-This is both dangerous and uncomfortable.
-The best way to combat frozen eyes is ski goggles.
+In temperatures below 5 degrees, your eyes will water, and those tears will freeze.
+Both dangerous and uncomfortable the best way to combat frozen eyes is ski goggles.
 I find ski goggles to work better than sunglasses because they are typically more resistant to fogging, cover a larger area, and seal around your eyes.

 A balaclava (or ski mask) will cover everything on your head but your eyes.
 It can protect your nose, cheeks, neck, and ears from frigid winter temps.
-Additionally, they are usually relatively thin, so fitting them under a helmet is easy.
-To find one that fits well, make sure it will cover your face easily, but also be able to stretch open enough to expose your mouth and nose (see image below).
+Additionally, they are usually relatively thin, so fitting them under a helmet is more comfortable.
+To find one that fits well, make sure it will cover your face quickly, but also be able to stretch open enough to expose your mouth and nose (see image below).

-Keeping your feet warm is paramount to keeping you warm and nothing works better than winter boots.
-There are plenty of winter hiking boots that you can use with flat pedals, and a few cycling specific winter boots that work clipped in. in both cases, be sure that the boots are waterproof.
+Keeping your feet warm is paramount to keeping you warm, and nothing works better than winter boots.
+There are plenty of winter hiking boots that you can use with flat pedals and a few cycling specific winter boots that work clipped in.
+In both cases, be sure that the footwear is waterproof.

 -gloves or pogies

-To keep you hands warm, claw style gloves work best.
+Claw style gloves work best to keep your hands warm.
 They bundle your fingers together to conserve heat.
 I also like to get super thin wool glove liners and use them in conjunction with my winter claw gloves.
-The liner can stay on your hands if you ever need to take the thicker glove off.
+This first layer can stay on your hands if you ever need to take the outer gloves off.
 If the gloves and liners aren’t cutting it, you can also look to pogies.
 A pogie is something that mounts to the bike around the handlebars and creates a warm little pocket.